InfantLab/Policies/Code_of_conduct.md

 ### Professional standards

-We support and comply with the American Psychological Associations [Ethical Principles of psychologists and code of conduct](https://www.apa.org/ethics/code/principles.pdf)
+We support and comply with the American Psychological Associations [Ethical Principles of psychologists and code of conduct](https://www.apa.org/ethics/code/principles.pdf).
 We support and comply with all the stated [policies of Goldsmiths, University of London](https://www.gold.ac.uk/governance/policies/).

-In particular, have reviewed all our lab practices to comply with Europe's new General Data Protection Regulations [GDPR](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr)
+In addition, we have reviewed all our lab practices to comply with Europe's new General Data Protection Regulations [GDPR](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr)

 ### Flexible working hours